tintin10q/csai_ml_final_summary/ML_final_summary.md

   - How many groups are there?
 - Data partitioning
   - Divide data by group before further processing
-- Unsupervised feature extration
+- Unsupervised feature extraction
   - Derive features from clusters or cluster distances

 We can achieve these goals with these techniques:
 - K-means
-- Heirachical clustering
+- Hierarchical clustering
 - Density based Techniques
 - Gaussian Mixture models

 ## K means
-The idea of k means clustering is to seperate samples into **k groups of <u>equal</u> variance**.
-So to do K-means clustering you need to know how much clusters you want.
+The idea of k means clustering is to separate samples into **k groups of <u>equal</u> variance**.
+So to do K-means clustering you need to know how many clusters you want.
 There are techniques to make good decisions about this.

 ![K means clustering](k-mean-clustering.png)